kuuhaku1102/pokeca-scraper/README.md

 ## Smash High Scraper

 The `smash_high_scraper.py` script collects gacha information from [smash-high.co.jp](https://smash-high.co.jp/).
-It uses Playwright to scrape the top page and gathers the title, image URL, detail page URL and PT value.
+It uses Playwright to scrape the top page and gathers the item title (from the image's `alt` attribute), image URL, detail page URL and PT value.
 New rows are appended to the `その他` sheet while skipping entries with duplicate URLs.

 Run locally: